A couple of years ago I received this email that asks me a question I still get asked all the time:

 Traveling the World with a Family

-Some who have a family to support tell me, "Well that's all great for someone like you Francis who doesn't have children, but you can't do this if you have kids!"
+Some who have a family tell me, "Well that's all great for someone like you Francis who doesn't have children, but you can't do this if you have kids!"

 However, it's also true that most American families have enormous houses, when most of the world packs a family a four in less than a one or two rooms.
 Furthermore, "bad neighborhoods" aren't usually that bad.
 Most families spend way more than necessary.
 Even families with minimal incomes can sock away thousands of dollars a year.